kostasCode/Robotics-I-8.012/RoboticsLabTH20049/README.md

-# Project Overview
+# Lab overview

-The project is organized into three parts (A, B, C), following a bottom-up approach from geometric vector operations to robot kinematics and motion planning.
+The lab is organized into three parts (A, B, C), following a bottom-up approach from geometric vector operations to robot kinematics and motion planning.
 The simulated mechanism is a PRR (Prismatic-Revolute-Revolute) robotic arm.

 ## PART A – Vector Geometry & Frame Visualization